elloo/p1xt-studies/notes/internet-primer.md

 ## HTTP (Hypertext Transfer Protocol)

+_The browser and WWW utilise HTTP to transfer documents._

-An example of an application layer protocol that specifically dictates the format by which clients request web pages from a server, and the format via which servers return information to clients.
+An example of an application layer protocol that specifically dictates the format by which clients __request__ web pages from a server (possibly including client information), and the format via which servers __return__ information (including header / status information) to clients.
+* Based on client-server model

 Contrasts with device-to-device protocol.